machinelearningZH/ogd_ai-analyzer/README.md

 - another **Excel file with a qualitative assessment of the title and description of each dataset** created by an LLM

 > [!Important]
-> At the risk of stating the obvious: By using the code parts for the LLM-based analysis **you send data to a third-party provider** via [OpenRouter](https://openrouter.ai), which routes requests to various LLM providers. **Therefore only use non-sensitive data.** Again, stating the obvious: **LLMs make errors.** They regularly hallucinate, make things up, and get things wrong.
+> At the risk of stating the obvious: By using the code parts for the LLM-based analysis **you send data to a third-party provider** via [OpenRouter](https://openrouter.ai), which routes requests to various LLM providers. **Therefore only use non-sensitive data.** **LLMs make errors.** They regularly hallucinate, make things up, and get things wrong.
 They often do so in subtle, non-obvious ways, that may be hard to detect.
-This app is **meant to be used as an assistive system that makes suggestions.** It **only yields a draft of an analysis, that you always should double-check.**
+This app is **meant to be used as an assistive system that makes suggestions.** It **only yields a draft of an analysis, that you should always double-check.**

 ## What exactly do we check?